 The cost of supporting children after a divorce is almost always greater than it was during the marriage.
-The children will have to spend time with both parents, but of course, not at the same time, so all their comforts must be in place at both residences.
-Transportation costs associated with visitation can also be substantial.
+The children will have to spend time with both parents, but not at the same time, so their comforts and conveniences must be in place at both residences.
+Additionally, transportation costs associated with visitation can also be substantial.

 This means that child support payments become a critical issue for many divorcing spouses and those who are experiencing a difficult family law matter.
 A St. Louis child support lawyer can help ensure that your child's needs are met and that child support is determined fairly.

 The St. Louis divorce lawyers at the Kallen Law Firm, LLC are prepared to handle all types of child support issues, including:

 As experienced St. Louis child support attorneys serving clients throughout Ballwin, Chesterfield, Clayton, Creve Coeur, and West County, we are ready to help.
 Contact our family law firm today to get answers to your questions.

 When a divorce occurs, one household divides into two, and sometimes the child is the one who suffers from this division of resources.
 The child now needs two households with parents who provide for the child's needs and desires, and the cost of maintaining these two households is almost always substantially greater than the previous cost of a single household.